Alabastard/qmk_firmware/docs/feature_pointing_device.md

 ### Using `pointing_mode_divisor_postprocess` stack

 The post process stack is intended to allow for modification of divisors after they have already been assigned by `get_pointing_mode_divisor` stack or `pointing_mode_divisor_override`.
-This allows for additional precision modes or modification of certain modes devisors or different default divisors depending on conditions.
+This allows for additional precision modes or modification of certain modes divisors or different default divisors depending on conditions.

 #### example code: